 The Port Macquarie-Hastings Coasts & Estuaries Management Sub-Committee met to discuss the results of the study and recommended that Council adopt the findings of the report.
 Accordingly, Council adopted the findings of the report at the ordinary Council meeting held on 27 June 2011.

 In summary, the Lake Cathie Opening Strategy, since its adoption in 1995, has been reviewed on average every 5 years with significant reviews being undertaken in 2001, 2005/6 and 2011.
 As a result of the hydrodynamic computer model that was developed as part of the 2011 study, it is considered that Council now has a detailed and accurate scientific understanding of the Lake and its environmental processes.
 This study confirmed that Council has adopted a balanced approach to the management of the lake and that the most pragmatic solution to the opening of the lake has been achieved.
-Council staff are of the view that the Strategy does not need to be reviewed.

 Background Studies and Assessments